-Shark Biology and Conservation
+Shark Biology and Conservation (section A)

 The last 30 years have produced an explosion of new information on the biology of the approximately 1,000 living species of sharks, skates, rays, and chimaeras, which collectively make up the group Chondrichthyes.
 This course will cover advanced topics in the evolution, diversity, anatomy, functional morphology, physiology, sensory systems, behavior, reproduction, development, and conservation of cartilaginous fishes.

 Learning outcomes for Shark Biology and Conservation include:

 - Knowledge of how evolution has resulted in a wide variety of elasmobranch anatomical, physiological and morphological specializations.

 - Develop a working knowledge of the research methods used to advance understanding of shark biology, ecology, and conservation.

 - Understanding of shark research, objectives, and study species in the Gulf of Maine.

 Shark Biology and Conservation Scholarship Opportunity: